The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Results for individual time intervals

-Figure~\ref{fig:20110213_chi2} shows the $\chi^2_{{\rhessi}}$ from the DEM+non-thermal fits plotted as a function of the cutoff energy $E_c$, for the 2011 February~13 flare.
+Figure~\ref{fig:20110213_chi2} plots $\chi^2$ from the DEM+non-thermal fits as a function of the cutoff energy $E_c$, for the 2011 February 13 flare.
 For this time, early in the flare, we have a pretty good result, and it is easy to identify upper and lower limits for the cutoff energy.
-This $\chi^2$ curve shape was typical for most of the intervals analyzed, where the lower limit is generally 5 to 7~keV and the upper limit is usually in the 8--10~keV range.
-These limits are determined by identifying the $E_c$ values where $\chi^2_{{\rhessi}}$ is less than 6.63 above its minimum value, which corresponds to the 99\% confidence limit for the $\chi^2$ distribution \citep{press1992}.
+This $\chi^2$ curve shape was typical for most of the intervals analyzed, where for coronal abundances the lower limit is generally 5--7~keV and the upper limit is usually in the 8--10~keV range, and for photospheric abundances the limits are generally in the 15--18 and 18--25~keV ranges, respectively.
+These limits are determined by identifying the $E_c$ values where the (non-reduced) $\chi^2$ is less than 6.63 above its minimum value, which corresponds to the 99\% confidence limit for the $\chi^2$ distribution \citep{press1992}.
+Figure~\ref{fig:20110213_chi2_ind} shows how the total $\chi^2$ comprises the individual values for {\eve} and {\rhessi}.

+As can be seen from Figure~\ref{fig:20110213_chi2_ind}, variation in $\chi^2_{{\rhessi}}$ is much larger than that for $\chi^2_{{\eve}}$ so that most of the ``badness'' for high $E_c$ is in the {\rhessi} spectrum, as would be expected since {\rhessi} is sensitive to both the thermal \textit{and} non-thermal changes caused by a change in $E_c$.
+Note that the values of $\chi^2_{{\rhessi}}$ and $\chi^2_{{\eve}}$ shown in Figure~\ref{fig:20110213_chi2_ind} are components from the combined fit, and not from fits to the spectra of the individual instruments, and are therefore not independent.
+In this case the "badness" of the {\rhessi} spectral fit for some values of $E_c$ affects the fit to the {\eve} data, again expected from the joint nature of the fit.